‘This Is Us’: Eris Baker Says She Didn’t Know About Her Character’s Flash-Forward Cliffhanger

 Eris went on to reveal that she met her older alter ego after the scene was shot, adding, “She’s such a nice person, and it’s crazy how we look alike.”

-Baker said she is looking forward to seeing her character grow in the flash forward scenes and is ready for season 3 of the show to answer questions about Tess’s future self.
+Baker said she is looking forward to seeing her character grow in the flash forward scenes and is ready for Season 3 of the show to answer questions about Tess’s future self.

 While This Is Us fans are trying to figure out which lady in Randall’s life will have a future tragedy—the most common guesses are his wife Beth (Susan Kelechi Watson), younger daughter Annie (Faithe Herman), or foster daughter Deja (Lyric Ross)—Eric Baker thinks the woman in trouble could be Randall’s mom, Rebecca (Mandy Moore).
 Based on the timeframe of the flash-forward, Rebecca would be in her early 80s during Randall and Tess’s exchange.